ControlNet/MARLIN/README.md

 from marlin_pytorch import Marlin
 # Load MARLIN model from local file
 model = Marlin.from_file("path/to/marlin.pt")
+# Load MARLIN model from the ckpt file trained by the scripts in this repo
+model = Marlin.from_ckpt("path/to/marlin.ckpt")
 ```

 When MARLIN model is retrieved from GitHub Release, it will be cached in `.marlin`.
 You can remove marlin cache by